MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/system-button-narration.md

 1. In this first snippet, we simply include the required namespaces and specify some global objects, including the [DispatcherQueue](/uwp/api/windows.system.dispatcherqueue) and the [DispatcherQueueController](/uwp/api/windows.system.dispatcherqueuecontroller) objects for managing the [SystemButtonEventController](/uwp/api/windows.ui.input.systembuttoneventcontroller) thread.

-   We also specify the [event tokens](/uwp/cpp-ref-for-winrt/event-token) returned when registering the [SystemButtonEventController](/uwp/api/windows.ui.input.systembuttoneventcontroller) event-handling delegates.
+   We then specify the [event tokens](/uwp/cpp-ref-for-winrt/event-token) returned when registering the [SystemButtonEventController](/uwp/api/windows.ui.input.systembuttoneventcontroller) event-handling delegates.

-   Finally, we specify a bool for setting whether the application is in "Learning Mode", where the user is simply trying to explore the keyboard without performing any functions.

     ```cppwinrt
     namespace winrt